Edit this page

 /renderer/logo.svg # Website logo (favicon and used by <Header>)

-directory isn't like the list of ignored directories because not only is it ignored by Filesystem Routing but it's also ignored by config inheritance.
+The renderer/ directory is different from the list of ignored directories because it's ignored not only by Filesystem Routing but also by config inheritance.
+It's the only directory that is ignored by config inheritance.